ying-tang/help-documentation/_drafts/k2k-federation.md

  * `_member_` - A member of a project.
  * `heat_stack_owner` - An owner for heat stacks.

 To use the group commands, a credential source file is required.
-Create a file containing the credentials and replace the tags <> with the appropriate information:
+You'll need to create a file containing the credentials and replace the tags shown in angle brackets `< >` with the appropriate information:

-{% highlight bash %}
 ```
 #This file is cloud_adminrc
 export OS_IDENTITY_API_VERSION=3